SteveMustanski/psredux/README.md

 This project is a practice project for using React and Redux from the plurasight course by Cory House.

 It is a mock course management web page.
+The user can use the app to manage fictional pluralsight projects.

-More information will be added as the project progresses.
+More information will be added as the propject progresses

-The project was created mostly from scratch without using create-react-app.
+The project was created from scratch without using create-react-app.

 ## todo